microsoft/AzureAppForMicrosoftTeams/Documentation.md

 - Possible cause: The user who linked the action group does not have access to the resource for which the alert was fired.

+## Private preview terms and condition
+PREVIEWS ARE PROVIDED "AS-IS," "WITH ALL FAULTS," AND "AS AVAILABLE," AND ARE EXCLUDED FROM THE SERVICE LEVEL AGREEMENTS AND LIMITED WARRANTY.
+Previews may not be covered by customer support.We may change or discontinue Previews at any time without notice.
+We also may choose not to release a Preview into "General Availability".
+For more details [refer](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/)